MENU

 Colonic Irrigation: An Excellent Treatment for Cleansing

 Recognising the importance of a thorough cleanout, Dr Charm strongly encourages individuals to consider colonic irrigation an effective method for cleansing the body’s pipes.
-He recommends explicitly patients undergo colonic irrigation on the morning of a colonoscopy, as it safely prepares the gut.
+He explicitly recommends that patients undergo colonic irrigation on the morning of a colonoscopy, as it safely prepares the gut.
 Moreover, this healing technique relieves gastrointestinal issues, including irritable bowel syndrome, gas, bloating, chronic constipation, and abdominal discomfort.

 Comparing Drug Laxatives with Colonic Irrigation